Last updated on July 18th, 2023 at 3:50pm

-The Five Levels of a CMMC Framework
+The Three Levels of a CMMC 2.0 Framework

-As with most large-scale frameworks, ongoing internal review may slow some implementation efforts, but there’s little doubt change is coming that will impact all DoD suppliers looking to get contract awards.
-By FY 2026, all DoD contracts are expected to contain CMMC requirements, and there is a possibility that other agencies will also adopt CMMC.
+At the conclusion of rulemaking, all DoD contracts are likely to contain CMMC requirements, and there is a possibility that other agencies will also adopt CMMC.
 Prime contractors must be worried about both their own certification and those of their subcontractors.
 Subcontractors might be facing third-party certification requirements for the first time.
 Satisfying CMMC requirements along with the growing demand to move workloads to the cloud presents critical challenges for the defense industrial base to overcome.

 The Challenges with Ensuring and Maintaining Cloud Compliance

 Cloud infrastructure and resource compliance is complex.
 Whether you are required to follow established guidelines such as FedRAMP or HIPAA or define your own standards, the sheer number of policies and resources in the cloud makes manual tracking a logistical nightmare.
-NIST SP 800-171 alone—a standard that makes up much of CMMC Level 3—includes 110 policies, and each policy can apply to multiple resources.
+NIST SP 800-171 alone—a standard that makes up much of CMMC Levels 2 and 3—includes 110 policies, and each policy can apply to multiple resources.
 According to one study, 77% of IT decision makers believe that they would not pass all their cloud compliance audits for cloud resources.